• Skip to primary navigation

 The Rome Stale Crewzer is the big brother of Rome's Warden and as you'd expect it beefs things up compared to the Warden, so works better than the Warden for more aggressive riders who need more stability for faster speeds, bigger jumps and deeper carves.

-In this review, I will take a look at the Stale Crewzer as an aggressive all-mountain snowboard.
+In this review, I will take a look at the Stale Crewzer as an all-mountain* snowboard, which we define as the do-it-all swiss-army knives of boards.

-As per tradition here at SnowboardingProfiles.com I will give the Stale Crewzer a score out of 100 (based on several factors) and see how it compares with other aggressive all-mtn snowboard snowboards.
+As per tradition here at SnowboardingProfiles.com I will give the Stale Crewzer a score out of 100 (based on several factors) and see how it compares with other men's all-mountain snowboards.

 Overall Rating